-NOTE 6 - CO-DEVELOPMENT AND LICENSE AGREEMENT
+NOTE 5 - CO-DEVELOPMENT AND LICENSE AGREEMENT

 On February 13, 2014, the Company signed a co-development and license agreement (the "Agreement") with Janssen, which became effective upon completion of the Company's initial public offering and provided for the payment of a \$22.0 million license fee by the Company.
 Under the Agreement, Janssen, the licensor, granted the Company an exclusive license, with the right to sublicense, in the Minerva Territory, under (i) certain patent and patent applications to sell products containing any orexin 2 compound, controlled by the licensor and claimed in a licensor patent right as an active ingredient, and (ii) seltorexant for any use in humans.
-In addition, upon regulatory approval in the Minerva Territory (and earlier if certain default events occur), the Company will have rights to manufacture seltorexant, also known as JNJ-42847922.
-The Company has granted to the licensor an exclusive license, with the right to sublicense, under all patent rights and know-how controlled by the Company related to seltorexant to sell seltorexant outside the Minerva Territory.
+In addition, upon regulatory approval in the Minerva Territory (and earlier if certain default events occur), the Company will have rights to manufacture seltorexant (also known as JNJ-42847922).
+The Company has granted to the licensor an exclusive license, with the right to sublicense, under all patent rights and know-how controlled by the Company covering selective antagonists of orexin-2 receptors, including seltorexant, to sell those compounds outside the Minerva Territory.
 In consideration of the licenses granted on July 7, 2014, the Company made a license fee payment of \$22.0 million, which was included as a component of research and development expense in 2014.

-The Company accounts for the Agreement as a joint risk-sharing collaboration in accordance with ASC 808, "Collaborative Arrangements".
+The Company accounts for the Agreement as a joint risk-sharing collaboration in accordance with ASC 808, Collaborative Arrangements.
 Payments between the Company and the licensor with respect to each party's share of seltorexant development costs that have been incurred pursuant to the joint development plan are recorded within research and development expenses or general and administrative expenses, as applicable, in the accompanying consolidated statements of operations due to the joint risk-sharing nature of the activities.

 On July 6, 2016, the Company and Janssen agreed that "Decision Point 2" had been reached as defined under the Agreement.
 As neither party exercised their right to withdraw from the Agreement, the Company paid Janssen \$3.5 million and has incurred direct expenses of \$0.3 million related to development activities under the current phase of development.
-During the 12 months ended December 31, 2018 and 2017, the Company recorded expenses of zero and \$11.2 million, respectively, for certain development activities in accordance with the terms of the Agreement.
+During the year ended December 31, 2019 and 2018, the Company recorded an expense of zero for certain development activities in accordance with the terms of the Agreement.